mariohealth/v0/backend/mario-health-data-pipeline/data_prompts/markets_mountain_west.md

 Residents normalize long drives for specialty care:
 - Billings to Denver = 540 miles for tertiary care
 - Elko NV to Salt Lake City = 230 miles for specialty care
+- Flagstaff to Phoenix = 140 miles for specialty care

 **However:** This does NOT integrate routine care markets.
 The 45-minute rule still applies.

 ### Frontier Hub-and-Spoke Model
 This region operates on hub-and-spoke:
-- Regional hubs (Billings, Boise, Albuquerque) serve 100-200 mile catchments
+- Regional hubs (Phoenix, Billings, Boise, Albuquerque, Tucson, Flagstaff) serve 100-200 mile catchments
 - Residents drive long distances for specialty care
 - BUT still seek routine care locally when possible